patrickbucher/sicp/diary.md

 I read the section about coercion and type hierarchies, and learned a lot about the inadequacies of object-oriented type hierarchies based on inheritance.

+I implemented the coercion table using the higher-level `filter` procedure.

 # 2022-12-17 (Sa)

 I managed to do exercises 2.77 to 2.80 rather quickly.
 However, I didn't